dotnet/AspNetCore.Docs/aspnetcore/blazor/routing.md

 [!code-cshtml[](common/samples/3.x/BlazorSample/Pages/RouteParameter.razor?name=snippet_RouteParameter&highlight=2,7-8)]

-Optional parameters aren't supported for Blazor apps in ASP.NET Core 3.0 Preview.
+Optional parameters aren't supported for Blazor apps in ASP.NET Core 3.0.
 Two `@page` directives are applied in the previous example.
 The first permits navigation to the component without a parameter.
 The second `@page` directive takes the `{text}` route parameter and assigns the value to the `Text` property.

 ## Route constraints